 A Royal Air Force casualty list announces that Pilot-Officer S M Wickham who was born at Parramatta (NSW) has been killed on active service.
 Pilot Officer Wickham's father lives at Avalon near Palm Beach.
 AUSTRALIAN IN R.A.F.
 CASUALTY LIST (1940, January 2).
 The Argus (Melbourne, Vic. : 1848 - 1957), p.
 3. Retrieved from http://nla.gov.au/nla.news-article11289589

 Wickham Lane, running beside the Post Office’s present site is named after the Wickhams.
-The request initially came from residents soon after he passed away and then another came from the RSL and would be to honour the young man lost.
+The request initially came from residents soon after their son lost his life, and then another came from the RSL and would clearly have been made to honour the young man lost as well as the family who gave so much to Avalon Beach during its formative years.
 Warringah Shire Council Minutes of Meetings provide:

 Meeting held February 2nd, 1940: E. Morehead: 16/1/40, suggesting that as old Barrenjoey Road is now being put into good order it is worthy of a new name, and perhaps could be named after a British Stateman, or better still, called Wickham Road, as the son of Mr. Wickham, at whose store the road finishes, has paid the supreme sacrifice for his country.
 Motion Lost.
 Name to remain the same.

 Meeting held on July 11th, 1950: Avalon Beach RSSAILA, 4/7/50 requesting that the name "Wickham Avenue' be given to the lane adjoining the R.S.L.
 Clubhouse instead of "Wickham Place", as already approved.
 Resolved; That the Council agree to the change of name.
 (Crs.
 Butcher, Harries)